benadelm/KOLIMOtoText/README.md

 Other TEI tags with special treatment are:

 * `space` is treated like a space character
-* `lb` indicates a line break and normally leads to a line break in the output (see below for exceptions)
+* `lb` indicates a line break and normally leads to a line break in the output (see *hyphenation heuristic* below for exceptions)
 * `pb` indicates a page break and is treated like a line break
 * the contents of `l`, `row` and `item` are surrounded by line breaks
 * if a `div` element has a `type` attribute with value `contents` (`<div type="contents">`), it contains a table of contents and is skipped; otherwise, it is treated like `p`